MCI International launched its Telex World Letter service in about 1986

 Teletex System of Document Transfer Abandoned in The 1990s

-I remember using this service as a telex operator in the late 1980s.
-The Telex World Letter was an innovative way of sending a letter from a telex machine to be delivered anywhere in the world, free of charge, courtesy of MCI International.
+Drawing from personal experience, I remember using this service as a telex operator in the late 1980s.
+At that time, the Telex World Letter stood out as an innovative method to send a letter from a telex machine, ensuring worldwide delivery free of charge, courtesy of MCI International.

-The telex operator would connect to MCI International’s server in the USA by calling telex number 666400.
-Upon receiving the MCI TELEX WORLD LETTER answerback, the originating telex machine’s answerback was automatically taken by MCI’s server.
+To send a Telex World Letter, the operator would connect to MCI International’s USA server by dialling telex 666400.
+Upon receiving the MCI TELEX WORLD LETTER answerback, MCI’s server would automatically capture the originating machine’s answerback, enabling communication.

 An example of how a Telex World Letter would have been formatted